Return to top

 Ingredients for baked falafel in a food processor.

-Finish Falafel Mixture: Transfer into a bowl, add the baking powder and stir together.
-Using a potato masher, mash any big chunks that remain – Mixture should remain slightly chunky, not smooth.
+Finish Falafel Mixture: Transfer the mixture to a large bowl, add the baking powder, and stir together.
+Using a potato masher, mash any big chunks that remain.
+The mixture should remain slightly chunky, not smooth.

 ingredients for falafel being mixed in a bowl

-Make Falafel Patties: Spray a baking sheet thoroughly with olive oil nonstick spray.
+Make Falafel Patties: Line a baking sheet with parchment and spray thoroughly with olive oil nonstick spray.
 One at a time, take spoonfuls of mixture in your hands and form 15 balls, each about the size of a ping pong ball, and gently place them on the baking sheet.
 Spray the top of each ball with olive oil nonstick spray, for a total of about a 2-second spray.

 Raw batter for falafel patties on a baking sheet.